Madhu-sekhar/Incremental-Data-Loading-using-Azure-Data-Factory/README.md

 🔄 Pipeline 2: Parquet to Fact/Dimension Tables
 Purpose: Processes structured Parquet files and loads data into final fact and dimension tables, ensuring uniqueness and continuity through surrogate key generation.

 📌 **Activities**
 1️⃣ **Source Dataset**: Connects to the Parquet file located in the `preprocess/` folder in ADLS
-2️⃣ **Lookup Activity**: Retrieves the last maximum surrogate key value from each dimension table to maintain continuity
-3️⃣ **Derived Column Activity**: Generates new surrogate keys starting from the last known value
-4️⃣ **Conditional Split** (optional): Ensures only new or valid records are processed
-5️⃣ **Copy Data Activity**: Appends new records to the appropriate dimension and fact tables in the `sink/` folder

-📌 **Activities**
-1️⃣ **Source Dataset**: Connects to the Parquet file located in the `preprocess/` folder in ADLS